jalvesaq/Nvim-R/R/tmux_split.md

 commands.
 After you finished editing the file, you have to type `exit` to quit the Tmux session.

+Note: the old way of enabling Tmux split by setting the value of `R_tmux_split` no longer works.

 ## Tmux configuration